MicrosoftDocs/data-api-builder-docs/data-api-builder/database-connections.md

 # Database connections in Data API builder

-In order to work properly, Data API builder needs to connect to a target database.
-To do that, a connection string must be supplied in the [configuration file](./configuration-file.md)
+Data API builder operates by connecting to a target database.
+You set the target database by setting a connection string in the [configuration file](./configuration-file.md).

 ## Connection resiliency

-Connections to databases are automatically retried, in case a transient error is trapped.
-Retry logic uses an Exponential Backoff strategy.
-Maximum number of retries set to 5.
-Between every subsequent retry backoff timespan is power(2, retryAttempt).
-For the first retry, it's performed after a gap of 2 seconds, second retry after a timespan of 4 seconds, third after 8,......, fifth after 32 seconds.
+Data API builder automatically retries database requests after detecting transient errors.
+The retry logic follows an Exponential Backoff strategy where the maximum number of retries is 5.
+The retry backoff duration after subsequent requests is `power(2, retryAttempt)`.
+The first retry is attempted after 2 seconds.
+The second through fifth retries are attempted after 4, 8, 16, and 32 seconds, respectively.

 ## Database specific details

 ### Azure SQL and SQL Server

-Data API builder uses the SqlClient library to connect to Azure SQL or SQL Server.
+Data API builder uses the SqlClient library to connect to Azure SQL or SQL Server using the connection string you provide in the configuration file.
 A list of all the supported connection string options is available here: [SqlConnection.ConnectionString Property](/dotnet/api/system.data.sqlclient.sqlconnection.connectionstring).

-Usage of Managed Service Identities (MSI) is also supported.
-Don't specify your username and password in the connection string, and the DefaultAzureCredential is used as documented here: [Azure Identity client library for .NET - DefaultAzureCredential](/dotnet/api/overview/azure/Identity-readme#defaultazurecredential)
+Data API builder can also connect to the target database using Managed Service Identities (MSI).
+The DefaultAzureCredential defined in [Azure Identity client library for .NET](/dotnet/api/overview/azure/Identity-readme#defaultazurecredential) will be used when you don't specify a username or password in your connection string.